TosbackCgusBridge-Bot/CGUs-versions/Redding/Privacy Policy.md

 *   Commented
 *   Emailed

+*   UPDATED: Man shot dead in Shasta Lake. victim's friend brought on shooting by homeowner, det. says Updated 10/28/2012 at 2:54 p.m.
+72 comments
+*   Car flips in Happy Valley hit-and-run crash Published 10/28/2012 at 11:07 a.m.
+12 comments
+*   Anderson man found after looting truck at boat ramp, police say Published 10/28/2012 at 11:15 p.m.
+22 comments
+*   Champion driver from Redding killed in Calistoga race Published 10/28/2012 at 11:30 p.m.
+12 comments
+*   Dagg leads effort to build affordable housing Published 10/27/2012 at 10:08 p.m.
+34 comments

+Photo Galleries Enterprise wins the River Bowl AAUW Tour Pierson home From the Hearth Cafe drive-thru

 *   AP poll: Majority harbor prejudice against blacks Published 10/27/2012 at 11:15 a.m.
-149 comments
+163 comments
-*   Alex Landi: Obama creates own 'October surprise' Published 10/27/2012 at 12:00 a.m.
-129 comments
-*   Missing boy, 11, found walking on Interstate 5 Published 10/27/2012 at 3:30 p.m.
-5 comments
-*   UPDATED: Parolee allegedly kidnaps two people, leads deputies on chase Updated 10/27/2012 at 10:21 a.m.
-50 comments
-*   Editorial: Glib state of denial is wrong answer on climate change Published 10/27/2012 at 12:00 a.m.
-90 comments

-Photo Galleries Enterprise wins the River Bowl AAUW Tour Pierson home From the Hearth Cafe drive-thru

 *   Charles Krauthammer: Obama stoops, doesn't conquer Published 10/26/2012 at 12:00 a.m.
-166 comments
+163 comments
-*   AP poll: Majority harbor prejudice against blacks Published 10/27/2012 at 11:15 a.m.
-149 comments
 *   Alex Landi: Obama creates own 'October surprise' Published 10/27/2012 at 12:00 a.m.
-129 comments
+154 comments
 *   Editorial: Glib state of denial is wrong answer on climate change Published 10/27/2012 at 12:00 a.m.
-90 comments
+91 comments
-*   UPDATED: Shasta County's motion for preliminary injunction against Anselmo denied Published 10/25/2012 at 12:22 p.m.
-78 comments
+*   UPDATED: Man shot dead in Shasta Lake. victim's friend brought on shooting by homeowner, det. says Published 10/28/2012 at 12:00 a.m.
+72 comments

 *   Shark falls from the sky on to a golf course Published 10/26/2012 at 9:28 a.m.
 23 comments
-*   UPDATED: Montague woman, 30, killed by husband, deputies say Published 10/18/2012 at 4:13 p.m.
-16 comments
 *   Tehama fair devotes day to goat education Published 10/21/2012 at 11:30 p.m.
 8 comments
 *   As early jail releases continue, property crimes are on the rise Published 10/20/2012 at 9:28 p.m.
-115 comments
+113 comments
 *   Utah man found with more than 100 lbs. of pot in Trinity County, deputies say Published 10/22/2012 at 5:43 p.m.
 41 comments
+*   Shop's owner invites staff to experience hearing problems for a day Published 10/22/2012 at 11:36 p.m.
+13 comments

 Weather